-An underground town in the Outback desert, Coober Pedy is one of Australia's most unusual places.
+An underground town in the outback desert, Coober Pedy is one of Australia's most unusual places.

 By Kris Madden

-In the desert of the South Australian Outback, in one of Australia's hottest climates, is the town of Coober Pedy.
+In the desert of the South Australian outback, in one of Australia's hottest climates, is the town of Coober Pedy.
 In a bid to avoid the heat, much of it has been built underground.
-Visit underground houses, cafés and churches, and stay in underground hotels.
+Visit underground houses, cafes and churches, and stay in underground hotels.
 Admire the lunar-like landscape, which has been the backdrop for many movies, including Mad Max Beyond Thunderdome, The Adventures of Priscilla, Queen of the Desert and Red Planet.
 Coober Pedy is also known as the Opal Capital of the World, and there are plenty of opportunities to purchase the pretty gemstones – or even find your own.

 - Fossick for gemstones

 How to get there

 Flights between Adelaide (the closest major city) and Coober Pedy operate regularly with Regional Express Airlines.
 You can also drive here – from Adelaide the journey takes about nine hours – or take a coach.

 Things to do and top attractions in Coober Pedy

 Don a miner's helmet for an underground tour at Tom's Working Opal Mine and see the uncut opals lining the walls.
 Next, head to the Visitor Centre for a map, and instructions on how to "noodle" (look for your own gemstones) in permitted areas.
 Finally, see the polished gemstones sparkle in the town's galleries and shops.